 Except for historical information contained in this report, the matters discussed are forward-looking statements that involve risks and uncertainties.
-When used in this report, words such as "anticipates", "believes", "could", "estimates", "expects", "may", "plans", "potential" and "intends" and similar expressions, as they relate to the Company or its management, is management, as well as assumptions made by and information currently available to the Company's management.
-Among the factors that could cause actual results to differ materially are the felter of business and economic conditions; the felter of the information currently available to the Company's management, as well as assumptions made by and information currently available to the Company's management.
-Among the factors that could cause actual results to differ materially are the following: the effect of business and economic conditions; the felter of the distinction of the felter of the distinction of the felter of the distinction of regulatory authorities and third-party payers in the United States and overseas; uncertainties about the acceptance of a novel therapeutic modality by the medical community; continuation of the GEHG agreement; and the risk factors reported from time to time in the Company's SEC reports.
+When used in this report, words such as "anticipates", "believes", "could", "estimates", "expects", "may", "plans", "potential" and "intends" and similar expressions, as they relate to the Company or its management, identify forward-looking statements.
+Such forward-looking statements are based on the beliefs of the Company's management, as well as assumptions made by and information currently available to the Company's management.
+Among the factors that could cause actual results to differ materially are the following: the effect of business and economic conditions; the effect of the dramatic changes taking place in the healthcare environment; the impact of competitive procedures and products and their pricing; medical insurance reimbursement policies; unexpected manufacturing or supplier problems; unforeseen difficulties and delays in the conduct of clinical trials and other product development programs; the actions of regulatory authorities and third-party payers in the United States and overseas; uncertainties about the acceptance of a novel therapeutic modality by the medical community; continuation of the GEHC agreement; and the risk factors reported from time to time in the Company's SEC reports.
 The Company undertakes no obligation to update forward-looking statements as a result of future events or developments.

-Conoral Overview
+General Overview